Inter-American Commission on Human Rights: History of the Inter-American human rights system

-The Inter-American system for protecting human rights began in April 1948 with the adoption of the American Declaration of the Rights and Duties of Man by the Organization of American States (OAS).
+The Inter-American system for protecting human rights began on 2 May 1948 with the adoption of the American Declaration of the Rights and Duties of Man by the Organization of American States (OAS).
 This was the first general international human rights instrument, preceding the Universal Declaration of Human Rights by more than six months.

 The Inter-American Commission on Human Rights (IACHR) was established in 1959.
 It held its first session in 1960 and conducted its first on-site visit in 1961 to examine the human rights situation in the Dominican Republic.

 In 1965, the Commission was formally authorized to investigate individual complaints of human rights violations.
 Since then, it has received thousands of petitions and processed over 12,000 cases.

 The American Convention on Human Rights, adopted in 1969, expanded on the principles of the 1948 Declaration.
 It set out the obligations of states to uphold specific rights and established the Inter-American Court of Human Rights.
 As of now, the Convention is binding on 24 of the OAS’s 35 member states.

 The commission's performance has not been always welcomed.
 Among others, Venezuela has accused the Commission of politicization.
 Others criticize the commission's stress on certain issues over others.
 These criticisms have given rise to what was called the "Strengthening Process of the Commission".
 This process began in 2011, led by the States belonging to the Bolivarian Alliance for the Americas.